porkbrain/suckless.hn/README.md

 # suckless.hn
-TODO: motivation, high level tldr
+TODO: high level tldr

+> Can I have custom filters configurable from some kind of UI?

+Out of scope.
+Create an issue of submit a pull request if there's a filter you wish to use.

+> Will you change a filter I use without my knowledge?

+I am reluctant to change logic of a filter once it's published.
+However if it absolutely needs to happen, you'll be informed by a short update notice at the bottom of the page.

+> Censorship?
+Is this pushing some sort of agenda?

+I enjoy HN, but the frustration with some stories means auto censorship is valuable to me.
+I believe there are other people who would also like to see less of certain type of content, hence suckless.hn.

+> Why not ML?

+I prefer a set of transparent and easily editable rules to decide what I don't see.
+(Understand as "this is simpler".)

 ## Suckless Filters™
 A filter is given story metadata and flags the story if it passes the filter.
 Feel free to create an issue for any missing but useful filter.

 Each filter has a two landing pages.
 One with only stories which were flagged, one with anything but.
 This is decided by modifies `+` and `-`.
 For example to only see stories from large newspapers visit [`https://suckless.hn/+bignews`](https://suckless.hn/+bignews).
 To get HN without large newspapers visit [`https://suckless.hn/-bignews`](https://suckless.hn/-bignews).

 There are also groups of filters.
-For example [`https://suckless.hn/-bignews-amgf`](https://suckless.hn/-bignews-amgf) filters out large newspapers and all mentions of big tech.
+For example [`https://suckless.hn/-amgf-bignews`](https://suckless.hn/-amgf-bignews) filters out large newspapers and all mentions of big tech.
 This also happens to be the default on the [homepage][homepage].

 **List of implemented filters:**
 * `askhn` flags "Ask HN" titles